Cross-platform software libraries and APIs

 With Squish for Qt you can automate the tests of your application on any desktop, mobile and embedded system without the need to modify the application.
 This allows for the creation of functional regression tests and system tests for Qt Widgets, Qt Quick and QML applications and even to automate interactions with embedded web content (Qt Webkit or Qt WebEngine).

-Taking cross-platform support seriously, a test which has been created on one platform can be run against the same Qt application on any other platform with no changes required.
+Taking cross-platform support seriously, a test created on one platform can be run against the same Qt application on any other platform with no changes required.
+With Squish, you can also be sure to be the first to get support for all new Qt versions and features.

 Automate the tests for your Qt applications on Windows, Linux, macOS, Unix, iOS, Android and several embedded systems such as embedded Linux, QNX and more.
 Tests are portable across all platforms.